hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

         calculation in the qmc table the final value from the restarted calculation will be used.
 If we read in from a legacy restart file and no shift_damping is provided in the qmc table, the shift_damping defaults to the original default, 0.05.

+``shift_damping_precision``
+    type: real.

+    Optional.
+Default: 2.0_p

+    How precisely the standard deviations of the projected energy and shift should match.
+This defines the maxiumum allowed ratio between the two in any combination.
+For values above this a further optimisation will be attempted.
+A lower value will lead to a longer optimisation period before statistics can be collected but a more reliably optimised value.
+The minimum allowed ratio is 1.5_p, as convergence to below this accuracy is not guaranteed.